hideousslots/fakeserver_citrus/README.md

 publish and run a new container

+docker run --publish 3003:3003 fakeserverimage1
+or
-docker run --publish 3003:3003 fakeserverimage or docker run --publish 3004:3003 fakeserverimage2 if running a second server
+docker run --publish 3004:3003 fakeserverimage2 if running a second server